JennyTran17/VR_Project/README.md

 - Required ingredients
 - A short description

-The `PotionsManager` handles potion selection and updates the user interface using TextMeshPro.
+The `PotionsManager` handles potion selection and updates the user interface using TextMeshPro which will be shown in the magic book.
 Ingredient lists and descriptions are presented clearly to the player to support decision-making during crafting.

 Ingredients collected in the world can be dropped into a cauldron.
-When this occurs, the system checks whether the added ingredients match a valid recipe.
-Recipes are matched in an order-independent manner, allowing flexibility in how ingredients are added.
+When this happens, the system checks whether the added ingredients match a valid recipe.
+Recipes are matched in order, allowing flexibility in how ingredients are added.

 A limitation of the current system is that it requires an exact match in both ingredients and quantity.
 So while this keeps the logic simple and reliable, it reduces flexibility and is something to be considered for future development.